szmrki/CurlingSheet/README.md

 # CurlingSheet

-Run the following commands in the Windows.
+## Quick Start
+The latest version of the application is available on the [Releases page](https://github.com/szmrki/CurlingSheet/releases).

+- Download the `CurlingSheet-vX.Y.Z.exe`

 ## Features
 - Place stones freely at any position on the sheet